PacLII Home | Databases | WorldLII | Search | Feedback

 (b) a notice given by the Director under section 25:

-is guilty of an offence punishable on conviction by imprisonment for a term not exceeding 1 m or a fine fine not exceeding VT5,000,000, or both.
+is guilty of an offence punishable on conviction by imprisonment for a term not exceeding 1 month, or a fine not exceeding VT5,000,000, or both.

 (3) A person who, in the course of servicing any equipment used in relation to any controlled substance, wilfully or negligently permits any controlled substance to be discharged into the atmosphere is guilty of an offence punishable on conviction by imprisonment for a term not exceeding 6 months, or a fine not exceeding VT1,000,000, or both.